fiirefly24/belajar-python/definition.md

 ## 2D Collection
     Is a collection that's made up of collections

+## Dictionary
+    A collection of {key:value} pairs ordered and changeable.
+    No duplicates

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.